How to Choose a Bulletproof Security System for Your Home

 How We Prevent False Alarms at Ajax

-Ajax MotionProtect detector can work in hot weather conditions due to temperature compensation.
+MotionProtect detector can work in hot weather conditions due to temperature compensation.
 Thanks to the FirstStepDetection technology, it unmistakably recognizes human movement from the first step.

-Ajax GlassProtect detector uses two-factor detection of glass breakage.
+GlassProtect detector uses two-factor detection of glass breakage.
 The algorithm helps filter music, TV sounds, and traffic noise.

-Ajax FireProtect is equipped with dust protection.
+FireProtect is equipped with dust protection.
 The detector determines the temperature with the help of digital analysis.

-Ajax MotionProtect Plus has additional microwave scanning technology that filters complex interference — strong glares, trembling of window blinds, movement of heated curtains.
+MotionProtect Plus has additional microwave scanning technology that filters complex interference — strong glares, trembling of window blinds, movement of heated curtains.

-Ajax DoorProtect has digital filters that protect from electromagnetic interference generated by power lines and electronic devices.
+DoorProtect has digital filters that protect from electromagnetic interference generated by power lines and electronic devices.

 7. Ambient Temperature Requirements for Devices